PDM Relationships – Finish to Finish

 Definition of Finish to Finish Relationship

-It is a Logical Relationship in which a Successor Activity cannot finish until a Predecessor Activity has finished.
-In other words, the Finish of a Successor is Dependent on Finish of the Predecessor.
+Finish to Finish is a Logical Relationship in which a Successor Activity cannot finish until a Predecessor Activity has finished.

 Most Project Management Authors treat above definition of FF Relationship as standard.
 However, some Scheduling Software treat FF Relationship slightly differently.
 They treat FF Relationship as “Must Finish Together” Relationship.
 So, if one one of the activities Starts other is Automatically Started.